 (Photo: Adam Campos)

-Peiling Kao is assistant professor of dance at University of Hawaii at Manoa, is a Taiwanese choreographer, educator, and dancer.
+Peiling Kao, assistant professor of dance at University of Hawaii at Manoa, is a Taiwanese choreographer, educator, and dancer.
 Since moving to the U.S. in 2007, she has been working with choreographers of different aesthetic frameworks, collaborating with interdisciplinary artists, as well as creating her own work.
 Kao’s research and creative interests have been focusing on movement improvisation, bicultural and hybrid movement, dance lineages, and interdisciplinary collaboration.
 In May 2010, she finished her M.F.A. in dance at Mills College and received an E.L Wiegand Foundation Award for excellence in performance and choreography.
-She is a recipient of Lo Man-Fei Dance Fund from Cloud Gate Foundation in Taiwan (in 2016), Dean’s Travel Fund from the University of Hawaii at Manoa, College of Arts and Humanities (in 2016), and has been awarded one Isadora Duncan Dance Award (in 2012) and nominated for another (in 2013).
-She has taught modern/contemporary dance technique, movement improvisation, choreography, and Taiwanese/Chinese folk dance as a visiting faculty and guest artist at Mills College, Alonzo King LINES Ballet Training Program, and B.F.A. program at Dominican University of California, Hollins, UC Santa Cruz, Western Washington University, Austin Peay State University, California State University East Bay, Shawl-Anderson Dance Center, and Chinese American International School in San Francisco. https://www.peilingkaodances.com
+Kao is a recipient of Lo Man-Fei Dance Fund from Cloud Gate Foundation in Taiwan (in 2016), Dean’s Travel Fund from the University of Hawaii, Manoa College of Arts and Humanities (in 2016), and has been awarded one Isadora Duncan Dance Awards (in 2012) and nominated for another (in 2013).
+She has taught modern/contemporary dance technique, movement improvisation, choreography, and Taiwanese/Chinese folk dance as a visiting faculty and guest artist at Mills College, Alonzo King LINES Ballet Training Program, and B.F.A. program at Dominican University of California, Hollins, UC Santa Cruz, Western Washington University, Austin Peay State University, California State University East Bay, Shawl-Anderson Dance Center, and Chinese American International School in San Francisco. www.peilingkaodances.com

 Originally from Zurich, Switzerland, Yvonne Meier has lived and worked in New York City since 1979, where she became a member of the original group around Performance Space 122, regularly collaborating with Ishmael Houston-Jones and many others in the US and Europe.
 Her work, spanning anywhere from big spectacles to quiet solos, has been supported by three Fellowships in Choreography from the New York Foundation for the Arts, the National Endowment for the Arts, NEA Inter Arts, Franklin Furnace, and Pro Helvetia.
 The American Master Piece program of the NEA has supported the upcoming recreation of her performance-instillation work, The Shining.
 She has received three “Bessie” Awards for her works The Shining (1993 and 2011) and Stolen (2009).
 She has twice been supported through the Movement Research Artist-in-Residence program.
 Meier has been teaching Releasing Technique and Authentic Movement nationally and internationally for the last 30 years.
 After a life-long commitment to improvisation, she has developed her own improvisation technique known as Scores.
 Meier also teaches children’s dance classes in NY Public Schools through Movement Research’s Dance Makers program.